Skip to main content

 Time Until Control

-35-40 days to first mowing, then allow regrowth for 4-5 more weeks.
+Five to six weeks to first mowing (30 inches), then allow regrowth for 4-5 more weeks.

 Seed Suppliers